Superior Pain Relief

 Complex regional pain syndrome (CRPS) is an incurable chronic pain condition that typically develops following an injury to one of your limbs.
-Zaid Malik, MD, of Superior Pain Relief, which has locations in Spring, Houston, Baytown, Conroe, and The Woodlands, Texas, is a highly skilled specialist in interventional pain management who helps people with CRPS manage their condition, reducing their symptoms and improving their quality of life.
+Zaid Malik, MD, of Superior Pain Relief, which has locations in Houston, Baytown, Conroe, and The Woodlands, Texas, is a highly skilled specialist in interventional pain management who helps people with CRPS manage their condition, reducing their symptoms and improving their quality of life.
 Call Superior Pain Relief today to find out more, or book an appointment online.

 Complex Regional Pain Syndrome Q & A

 Complex regional pain syndrome or CRPS is a type of chronic and long-lasting pain that was previously known as reflex sympathetic dystrophy.

 In most cases, CRPS develops in an arm or a leg that you have previously injured.
 You may have unexplained pain that won't go away, which may be severe, and may spread.

 We don't know the exact cause of CRPS.
 It's an abnormal response that your body has to being hurt.
 It seems to be a type of overreaction, almost like an allergy.
 It can develop after any kind of trauma, such as a: